Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 ```

+The shortest JavaScript program is an empty file.
+Although there is no code to execute, the JavaScript engine performs several tasks behind the scenes.

+A global execution context is created, and the global memory component (variable environment) is set up.

+The JavaScript engine creates a global object called "Window" in the browser environment, which contains various functions and variables.

+The global object can be accessed using the Window keyword or this keyword at the global level (or At global level, this === window).

+If we create any variable in the global scope, then the variables get attached to the global object.

+In different JavaScript Runtime Environments, the global object may have different names (e.g., window in browsers, global in Node. js).

-windown - is global object which is created with gec along with gec this is created.
+window - is global object which is created with Global Memory Component along with Global Execution Context this is created.

 this === window > true in global execution context

-so does that mean this and window is same ?
+**Question** Does that mean this and window is same ?

 this and window are not the same thing.
-Depending on context, this can refer to any number of elements, while window always means window.
+Depending on context, this can refer to any object, while window always means window.

 ```js